hungyuenhei/portfolio/Competition Netflix Top 10/Business Questions and Demo.md

 ### Problem 3 Statement

-Top 10 total viewed hours shows on Netflix globally from 2021-2024
+What are the total viewed hours of the Top 10 shows on Netflix globally from 2021-2024?

 ### Schema Setup